-- (1) Where a worker- - (a) resigns, otherwise than in the circumstances referred to in subsection (2); or - (b) retires on completion of not less than five years' continuous service under an employer, - compensation for length of service shall be payable to such worker, in addition to the wages and other benefits earned, in accordance with section 47(2)(b). - (2) Compensation shall not be payable to a worker under subsection (1) where the worker resigns during a period of suspension from service for disciplinary reasons, or where the circumstances of the resignation are such that serious disciplinary action could have been taken against the worker by the employer. - (3) Where a worker who has completed not less than five years' continuous service dies while in employment, compensation for length of service shall be payable to the legal representative of such worker, in addition to the wages and other benefits earned by the worker, in accordance with section 47(2)(b).
+- (1) Where a worker- - (a) resigns, otherwise than in the circumstances referred to in subsection (2); or - (b) retires on completion of not less than five years' continuous service under an employer, - compensation for length of service shall be payable to such worker, in addition to the wages and other benefits earned, in accordance with section 47(2)(b). - (2) Compensation shall not be payable to a worker under subsection (1) where the worker resigns during a period of suspension from service for disciplinary reasons, or where the circumstances of the resignation are such that serious disciplinary action could have been taken against the worker by the employer. - (3) Where a worker who has completed not less than five years' continuous service dies while in employment, compensation for length of service shall be payable to the estate or succession of the worker or in accordance with a declaration made by the worker under section 70A, as the case may be, in addition to the wages and other benefits earned by the worker, in accordance with section 47(2)(b).